-Actions Approach 1_4.0 Visual Quality, Character and Place 1_4.1 Establish DCP guidance to ensure the visual quality of buildings and landscape in the RJP Establish new guiding mechanisms under the DCP to facilitate development of new industries in a manner that protects, co enhances the visual and scenic qualities of the Nammoona area.
-This will need to occur in the short term to ensure adequa development outcomes in conjunction with any amendment to LEP planning controls under the RVLEP 2012 as proposed Plan.
-Key guiding principles include: Providing generous and dense landscaping including tall trees between new developments and public space to soften th appearance industrial activity as viewed from public space. • Development that is visible from public space and the Summerland Way to be of a high visual quality so as to protect the key gateways.
-Establish landscape buffers as recommended within the Structure Plan to manage visual impacts on visually and heritag This will provide dense vegetation and tree planting adjacent to all visually sensitive boundaries and roads including Rey Summerland Way, Dargaville Drive and any new road proposed within Area 1.
-This is to comprise a minimum total land 10m.
+Actions Approach 1_4.0 Visual Quality, Character and Place 1_4.1 Establish DCP guidance to ensure the visual quality of buildings and landscape in the RJP Establish new guiding mechanisms under the DCP to facilitate development of new industries in a manner that protects, complements and enhances the visual and scenic qualities of the Nammoona area.
+This will need to occur in the short term to ensure adequate guidance for development outcomes in conjunction with any amendment to LEP planning controls under the RVLEP 2012 as proposed in this Structure Plan.
+Key guiding principles include: Providing generous and dense landscaping including tall trees between new developments and public space to soften the visual appearance industrial activity as viewed from public space. • Development that is visible from public space and the Summerland Way to be of a high visual quality so as to protect the visual quality of key gateways. • Establish landscape buffers as recommended within the Structure Plan to manage visual impacts on visually and heritage sensitive areas.
+This will provide dense vegetation and tree planting adjacent to all visually sensitive boundaries and roads including Reynolds Road, Summerland Way, Dargaville Drive and any new road proposed within Area 1.
+This is to comprise a minimum total landscape strip of 10m.
 A wider landscape strip of 20m is to be provided on Reynolds Road north of 85 Reynolds Road.
-As new development occurs consideration should be given to embellishing landscaping features for visual amenity with ad post and rail fence top respond to the rural context.
-At key gateways opportunities for co-ordinated signage / branding and features such as public art should be considered.
-1_5.0 Infrastructure 1_5.1 Monitor capacity and upgrade infrastructure as required to support growth As new development occurs in Nammoona and in relation to the South Fairy Hill residential investigation area, undertake of infrastructure capacity and undertake upgrades as necessary.
-The strategies and staging for likely infrastructure upgrad growth in Area 1 are outlined in the Utilities Infrastructure Report (GHD 2022).
+As new development occurs consideration should be given to embellishing landscaping features for visual amenity with additions such as post and rail fence top respond to the rural context.
+At key gateways opportunities for co-ordinated signage / branding and possible key entry features such as public art should be considered.
+1_5.0 Infrastructure 1_5.1 Monitor capacity and upgrade infrastructure as required to support growth As new development occurs in Nammoona and in relation to the South Fairy Hill residential investigation area, undertake ongoing monitoring of infrastructure capacity and undertake upgrades as necessary.
+The strategies and staging for likely infrastructure upgrades to support growth in Area 1 are outlined in the Utilities Infrastructure Report (GHD 2024).
 Refer also to Section 10 of this Structure Plan for infrastructure prioritisation and sequencing.
-1_5.2 Updates to contributions planning to support funding and delivery of identified infrastructure and transport upgrades To support growth in the precinct, undertake updates to contributions planning under section 7.11 and 7.12 of the Environn and Assessment Act 1979 to coordinate contributions related to new development in the funding and provision of identified upgrades.
-Council may also consider entering into planning agreements to deliver necessary infrastructure upgrades wher Recommended inclusions are outlined in the Utilities Infrastructure Report (GHD 2022).
-1_5.3 Establish a satisfactory arrangements provision Establish a satisfactory arrangements provision under the RVLEP 2012, requiring that the consent authority must be satisf that are essential for the proposed development are available or that adequate arrangements have been made to make the required.
+1_5.2 Updates to contributions planning to support funding and delivery of identified infrastructure and transport upgrades To support growth in the precinct, undertake updates to contributions planning under section 7.11 and 7.12 of the Environmental Planning and Assessment Act 1979 to coordinate contributions related to new development in the funding and provision of identified infrastructure upgrades.
+Council may also consider entering into planning agreements to deliver necessary infrastructure upgrades where appropriate.
+Recommended inclusions are outlined in the Utilities Infrastructure Report (GHD 2024).
+1_5.3 Establish a satisfactory arrangements provision Establish a satisfactory arrangements provision under the RVLEP 2012, requiring that the consent authority must be satisfied that services that are essential for the proposed development are available or that adequate arrangements have been made to make them available when required.